Linaro Forge

 Licensing

-Cirrus has a licence for up to 2080 tokens, where a token represents an MPI parallel process.
-Running Forge DDT/MAP to debug/profile a code running across 16 nodes using 36 MPI ranks per node would require 576 tokens.
-Alternatively, the number of tokens required would be halved if there were 18 MPI ranks per node.
+Cirrus has a licence for up to 2048 tokens, where a token represents an MPI process.
+Running Forge DDT or MAP for a code running on 2 nodes using 288 MPI ranks per node would require 576 tokens.

-To see how many tokens are in use, you can view the licence server status page by first setting up an SSH tunnel to the node hosting the licence server.
+To see how many tokens are currently in use, you can view the license server status page by first setting up an SSH tunnel to the node hosting the licence server:

-You can now view the status page from within a local browser, see http://localhost:4241/status.html.
+You should now be able to view the status page from a browser, with the

 Useful links